Vallauris: ceramic art and the spirit of Picasso

 In the vaulted rooms at the ground floor of the Castle, large glass showcases accommodate various ceramic works by Picasso, who in Vallauris learned to make ceramics at the atelier Madoura.
 He applied his passion for experimentation also to this, usually quite conservative, means of art.

 Picasso developed many personal engobe “recipes”, fascinated by the chromatic effects achievable with this technique.
 Picasso’s ceramics – plates, vases, zoomorphic and anthropomorphic jugs – are unique pieces of art, expressing a great vitality and a sort of childish glee.

 In a room adjacent to the museum of ceramics, the photographs by André Villers represent Picasso, either as a public personage attending public events and feasts or working alone in his studio, as a man fully integrated with the community of Vallauris, which made him an honorary citizen in 1950.

 The rooms on the first floor of the Castle currently house an exhibition on the French designer Olivier Gagnére, organized in collaboration with the Maeght Gallery in Paris.

 About 200 pieces, including vases, light fixtures and pieces of furniture, illustrate the thirty-year-long career of the designer, as well as his collaboration with the pottery-makers of Vallauris.

-“La Guerre et la Paix”, which Picasso began to paint in 1952, was installed in 1954 in the same Romanesque chapel of the Vallauris Castle where, until few years before, “L’homme au mouton” had been housed before being relocated into the market square nearby.
+“La Guerre et la Paix”, which Picasso began to paint in 1952, was installed in 1954 in the same Romanesque chapel of the Vallauris Castle in which, until few years before, “L’homme au mouton” had been housed before being relocated into the market square nearby.

 The cycle, painted on 18 hardboard panels screwed to a timber frame support, does not represent a precise historical event but is an allegory of war and peace.